Michigan closes legislative buildings due to ‘credible threats of violence’ ahead of electoral college vote

-Gideon D’Assandro, a spokesperson for State House Speaker Lee Chatfield (R), confirmed on Sunday to The Washington Post that state House and Senate leadership consulted with Michigan State Police regarding the threats.
-The state Capitol, where the vote is set to take place, was already set to be closed to everyone but the electors and a few state officials on Monday.
+Gideon D’Assandro, a spokesperson for state House Speaker Lee Chatfield (R), confirmed on Sunday to The Washington Post that Michigan House and Senate leadership consulted with the state police regarding the threats.
+The state Capitol, where the vote is set to take place, was already set to be closed to the public Monday.

-Exact details about the threats remain unspecified and unconfirmed.
-D’Assandro declined further comment about the closures, while spokespersons for Whitmer, Michigan State Police, state Senate leaders and state House Democratic leadership did not immediately respond to requests for comment late on Sunday.
+Details about the threats remain unspecified and unconfirmed.
+D’Assandro declined further comment about the closures, Michigan State Police referred a request for comment to lawmakers, and the offices of Whitmer and Democratic leaders in the state legislature did not immediately respond to requests for comment late Sunday.

+Amber McCann, a spokesperson for Michigan Senate Majority Leader Mike Shirkey (R), said in an email to The Post that the decision to close legislative offices “was not made because of anticipated protests, but was made based on credible threats of violence.”

-Yet after a year filled with several instances of high-profile political violence, the lawmakers’ public statements about the threats show that all sides are on edge ahead of Monday’s electoral college vote — one of the most decisive steps in a vote certification process that has generated protests, lawsuits, and headlines like no other in recent memory.
+Yet after a year filled with volatile rallies in Lansing and several instances of high-profile political violence, the lawmakers’ public statements about the threats show all sides are on edge ahead of Monday’s electoral college vote — one of the most decisive steps in a vote-certification process that has generated protests, lawsuits and headlines like no other in recent memory.

-In Arizona, another key swing state, security has been increased in the state capitol executive tower in Phoenix, Bart Graves, a spokesperson for the Arizona Department of Public Safety, confirmed to The Post.
+In Arizona, another key swing state, security has been increased in the state Capitol executive tower in Phoenix, Bart Graves, a spokesperson for the Arizona Department of Public Safety, confirmed to The Post.

-The various steps necessary to determine an electoral-college winner are normally conducted with little fanfare or public attention.
+The steps necessary to determine an electoral-college winner are normally conducted with little fanfare or public attention.
 But they have been closely watched this year amid a baseless, weeks-long campaign by President Trump to overturn the election results.

-As The Post’s Elise Viebeck has reported, Trump has peddled unsubstantiated claims of widespread voter fraud, filed a number of lawsuits challenging election results and more recently pressured state lawmakers to back new slates of electors.
+As The Post’s Elise Viebeck has reported, Trump has peddled unsubstantiated claims of widespread voter fraud, filed lawsuits challenging election results and pressured state lawmakers to back new slates of electors.
 None of those efforts have been successful.

 In accordance with federal law, members of the electoral college will gather to cast their ballots for president and vice president in state capitals across the nation on Monday.
 As in many other states, the electors in Michigan are individuals who have pledged their loyalty to the political party that won the state’s popular vote.

-Michigan’s Democratic 16 electors this year include a middle school history teacher, a 96-year-old retiree, and the party’s chair in Jackson County, according to the Detroit Free Press.
+Michigan’s 16 Democratic electors this year include a middle-school history teacher, a 96-year-old retiree, and the party’s chair in Jackson County, according to the Detroit Free Press.

 They are set to vote Monday at 2 p.m. in the state’s Senate chambers, according Whitmer’s office.
 Besides the delegates, only a few others, including the governor and Lt.
 Gov. Garlin Gilchrist (D), will be allowed to attend, although the event will be live-streamed.